REPEL Definition & Meaning - Merriam-Webster

 REPEL definition: 1. to force someone or something to stop moving towards you or attacking you: 2. (of a material….
 Learn more.

-REPEL | definition in the Cambridge English Dictionary
+REPEL definition and meaning | Collins English Dictionary

 REPEL Definition & Meaning | Dictionary.com